ElijahPepe/cerberus/README.md

 ## Methodology

-This utility checks the most recently received direct message and checks the username against a known RegEx expression for spam accounts.
+This utility checks the most recently received direct message and checks its attributes with those of known spam accounts.
 If it matches, the direct message will be deleted.

 ## Installation